 Hitting a Topspin Forehand

 Adding topspin will accelerate the ball and can make it more difficult for your opponent to return your shot.
-Topspin also makes the ball drop when it gets toward the end of its trajectory likely keeping it inside the baseline, while maintaining its power and speed.
+A topspin shot also makes the ball drop when it gets toward the end of its trajectory likely keeping it inside the baseline, while maintaining its power and speed.

 Topspin is an important ingredient in the perfect tennis forehand (if that exists) and mastering it is a critical component.

-During your backswing, position the racquet down low so that you can strike the ball in a low to high motion.
+During your backswing, position the racquet down low so that when you strike the ball, the racquet head moves in a low to high motion.

 The strings rubbing the back of the ball while the racquet is on an upward trajectory is what will cause the ball to have topspin.
 If you prepared your shot correctly the momentum behind your swing and the movement of the racquet will result in a powerful fast-moving ball with plenty of spin.